 Shifting the analysis from percentages of very young perpetrators to the frequency of their attacks results in an even more striking finding.
-During the first thirty years, there were three shooters under the age of 16.
-Thus, on average, attacks by very young perpetrators occurred once every ten years.
-In the last twenty years, however, there were twelve perpetrators under the age of 16, meaning that very young perpetrators committed school shootings every 1.7 years.
+During the first 30 years, there were three shooters under the age of 16.
+Thus, on average, attacks by very young perpetrators occurred once every 10 years.
+In the last 20 years, however, there were 12 perpetrators under the age of 16, meaning that very young perpetrators committed school shootings every 1.7 years.

-Thus, there have been two contrary trends over the last fifteen to twenty years.
-On the one hand, the oldest perpetrator during the first thirty years was age 40, but in the last twenty years there were six perpetrators over 40.
+Thus, there have been two contrary trends over the last 15-20 years.
+On the one hand, the oldest perpetrator during the first 30 years was 40 years of age, but in the last 20 years there were six perpetrators over 40.
 On the other hand, starting in 1996, there have been more very young perpetrators.
 Thus, the number of perpetrators at both ends of the spectrum has increased.
-Instead of being primarily a phenomenon of older adolescents and young adults, over the last twenty years the phenomenon has included more early adolescent (and even pre-adolescent) as well as middle-aged perpetrators.
+Instead of being primarily a phenomenon of older adolescents and young adults, over the last 20 years the phenomenon has included more early adolescent (and even pre-adolescent), and more middle-aged, perpetrators.